fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 ## Definition

-This docker image is based on the original bitnami/mongodb, and it's used in the Buildit rancher catalog Kubernetes Pipiline template.
+This docker image is based on the original bitnami/mongodb, and it's used in the Buildit rancher catalog Kubernetes Pipeline template.

 ## Build